 1807: Napoleon tries to cut off Russian hemp trade with Britain

-The two countries secretly agreed to aid each other in disputes.
-The treaty created an alliance between Russia, France, Prussia, Denmark, and others forcing them to break all ties, mainly trade and commerce, with England in an attempt to isolate England from Russia [1,2]
+Moreover, the two countries secretly agreed to support each other in disputes.
+The treaty created an alliance between Russia, France, Prussia, Denmark, and others.
+Consequently, they were forced to sever all ties, mainly trade and commerce, with England.
+This was an attempt to isolate England from Russia.
+[1,2]

 1.MURRAY, John T.(1943): Baltic Commerce and Power Politics in the Early Eighteenth Century.
 Huntington Library Quarterly, Vol. 6, No. 3, pp. 293-312.